 Explore one of Dubai’s Architectural Triumphs- the Palm Jumeirah!
 It happens only in Dubai that you can see a man-made island in the shape of a palm tree.

 The hotel has a nautical theme and consists of 1539 rooms.
-It is complemented by the Aqua venture water park and the Nasimi Beach, which frequently plays host to concerts and other events.
+It is complemented by the Aqua Venture Water Park and Nasimi Beach, which frequently plays host to concerts and other events.

-You can swim with dolphins at Dolphin Bay or meet the sea lion at the Sea Lion Point or visit the home to 65,000 incredible marine animals in the Lost Chamber Aquarium.
+You can swim with dolphins at Dolphin Bay, meet the sea lion at the Sea Lion Point, or visit the home of 65,000 incredible marine animals in the Lost Chamber Aquarium.

 And with a monorail running down the 'trunk' that connects to the mainland's tram system, getting to the Palm Jumeirah couldn't be easier.

-We treat on delicacies like falafel and hummus, Majboos and crunchy Luqaimat.
+We treat on delicacies like falafel and hummus, Majboos, and crunchy Luqaimat.
 We will also visit the Arabian Tea House Restaurant, one of the very famous go-to places in Dubai, a Heritage House in Bastakiya that has been converted to a restaurant.